idvorkin/idvorkin.github.io/_d/facebook.md

 The first lecture I saw at FB started with an explanation of using pronouns, and then many folks talking openly about their gender and identity.
 Super cool, and I loved the talk from the D&I officer.

-At the core you want D&I because:
+At the core, you want D&I because:

 - Being authentic brings your all to the job.
 - We need the cognitive diversity to make our product the best.